theronhitchman/differential-geometry/syllabus/index.md

 If you feel uncertain about your progress in the course at any time, please contact me.

-## Dates to Observe:
+## Dates to Observe: (These are tentative)

-- List
-- Coming
-- Soon
+- Feb 6: First Project proposal due
+- Feb 13: exam on basic curve computations
+- March 6: exam on basic surface computations
+- March 13: First Project Due
+- March 27: Second Project proposal due
+- April 3: exam on advanced surface computations
+- May 4-8: Final Exam Week -- we'll have a project presentation day!

 ---